DataDog/documentation/content/en/tracing/profiler/compare_profiles.md

 Continuous Profiler can compare two profiles or profile aggregations with each other to help you identify code performance improvements, regressions, and structural changes.
 You can compare a profile with:

-- The same profile at a different time,
+- Profiles taken at a different time,
 - An average of the service's profiles over time, or
-- A profile with a different set of Datadog tags (for example, environment, version, or data center).
+- Profiles with a different set of Datadog tags (for example, environment, version, or data center).

-This helps you see if the service is taking more time, using more memory, making more allocations, throwing more exceptions, or involving more or less code and calls than it was in the past.
+This helps you see if the service is taking more or less time, using more or less memory, making more of fewer allocations, throwing more or fewer exceptions, or involving more or less code and calls than it was in the past.

 ## Comparison scenarios

-Comparisons work best when the application is experiencing a similar workload (total requests and resource usage) as it was in the past.
+Comparisons work best when the application is experiencing a similar workload (total requests) as it was in the past.

 Some common scenarios to use comparison are: